axel-denis/nixos-dotfiles/README.md

 ## if able to paste
 You can now add the configuration from this repo (*A lot of things need to be changed, like the user, the ssh key, etc*)
 > [!NOTE]
-> The configuration forbid ssh login by password, you need to use your private ssh key:
+> The server configuration forbid ssh login by password, you need to use your private ssh key:
 > (example) `TERM=xterm ssh -i ~/.ssh/for_nixosvm user@ip`

+You can also upload folders (containing the config) with :
+`scp -r ./config user@ip:/etc/nixos/`